BigBossErndog/Amara-Framework-Deprecated/README.md

 The design of Amara is heavily inspired by the Phaser.io Javascript framework, with the use of Scenes and Entities.
 I just found it very intuitive and easy to use, so I wanted to use something similar in native development.

 ## No GUI?
-The focus right now is to make a commercial game with it, meaning making a GUI for this engine is a job for another day.
+The focus right now is to make a full game with it, meaning making a GUI for this engine is a job for another day.
 Keeping it as a library framework is sufficient enough for me right now.

 ## Features